-We host the formal programming from October 12, 2020 to the end of June 2021.
+We host the formal programming from October 17, 2022 to June 2023.
 The mentor and student should meet at least 4 times during the academic year but can meet more frequently if they choose.
 Meetings can be in-person, via telephone or by other virtual means.